ulmefors/CarND-Advanced-Lane-Lines/README.md

 [image1]: ./output_images/chessboard_original.jpg "Chessboard"
 [image2]: ./output_images/chessboard_corners.jpg "Chessboard corners"

 ### Camera calibration
-The first step of the project was to compute the camera calibration matrix.
-This was done by identifying corners in chessboard images.
+The first step is to compute the camera calibration matrix.
+This is done by identifying corners in chessboard images.
 The grid of chessboard corners must consist of parallell lines in the real world object.
-The camera distortion can thus be calculated by comparing straight lines to the curves making up the chessboard in the image.
+The camera distortion can thus be calculated by comparing real world straight lines to the curves in the image.
+The corners are found using OpenCV taking a gray-scale image and the corner grid shape as inputs.

+    ret, corners = cv2.findChessboardCorners(gray, (nx, ny), None)

+The identified corners are visualized using `cv2.drawChessboardCorners(img, (nx, ny), corners, ret)`.

 Chessboard original     | Chessboard corners :----------------------:|:-------------------------:
 ![alt text][image1]     |  ![alt text][image2]

+20 images were used to obtain calibration data.
+The corner grid coordinates and the corresponding pixel positions were saved for use during calibration.

+    objp = np.zeros((nx*ny, 3), np.float32)
+    objp[:, :2] = np.mgrid[0:nx, 0:ny].T.reshape(-1, 2)
+    objpoints.append(objp)
+    imgpoints.append(corners)

 ### Distortion correction
+With `objpoints` and `imgpoints` defined thanks to the calibration images, it is possible to calculate the camera calibration matrix.

+    ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1], None, None)

+ The camera calibration matrix `mtx` is used to undistort images.

+    undistorted_img = cv2.undistort(img, mtx, dist, None, mtx)

 ### Thresholded binary image